Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 Visas

-As you enter Bhutan at the airport/border, you’ll be given your Bhutan visa, a single piece of official-looking paper that you will keep with your passport.
-Note that there is no other way to get a Bhutanese travel visa, and that travelers to Bhutan are well-tracked and accounted for by the Tourism Bureau.
+Typically your BHUTAN visa will be sent by email to your email address and you should PRINT it out.
+It’s a single piece of official-looking paper that you will keep with your passport.
+Note that there is no other way to get a Bhutanese travel visa, and that travelers to Bhutan are well-tracked and accounted for by the official Tourism Bureau.

 What’s Included